 When it comes to pet stick insects, most people start with the Indian stick insect because it is one of the hardiest as well as easiest to look after, especially for beginners.
 But what do Indian stick insects eat?
 This is an important question that those who are considering getting one of these creatures will want to know the answer to.
-Below is a guide to the food that is most suitable for Indian stick insects as well as information about how to look after them and breed them if this is your preference.
+Below is a detailed guide to the food that is most suitable for Indian stick insects as well as information about how to look after them and breed them if this is your preference.
+In summary though…

 What to Feed an Indian Stick Insect?